EpistasisLab/EpistasisLab.github.io/README.md

 This is the documentation page for the [Epistasis Lab](http://epistasis.org), a research group in the [Institute for Biomedical Informatics](http://upibi.org/) at UPenn.

-In a nutshell, our lab develops computational methods to identify the complex genetic architectures that lead to human disease.
+In a nutshell, our lab develops computational methods to identify the complex genetic and environmental interactions that lead to human disease.
 Our methods address [challenges](http://www.nature.com/nrg/journal/v11/n6/full/nrg2809.html) such as epistasis, heterogeneity, and scalability.

 You can browse our projects below for more information.